-Collaborate with the Ultra Experience does not require Java or Launcher installation however a WebRTC Supported Browser is Recommended
+Collaborate Ultra does not require Java or Launcher installation however a WebRTC Supported Browser is Recommended

 For full updated system requirements for suppported browsers and screen readers, please visit the System Requirements for Collaborate Ultra Blackboard page